 • Cheese.
 Try adding in some cheese.
 Cubed cheddar cheese works great, but even mozzarella or crumbled feta cheese would be delicious.

 • Vegetables.
-Add more veggies to the mix with cooked green beans, marinated artichoke hearts, olives, fresh spinach or grilled zucchini.
+Add more veggies to the mix with cooked green beans, marinated artichoke hearts, celery, peas, olives, fresh spinach or grilled zucchini.

 Shrimp Pasta Salad